 In standing outside rather than inside the circle, the spectators might also have experienced something like a democratic mentality.
 Now they had a voice, a numerical power, over the violent ‘big men’ slugging it out in the ring.
 During the funeral games for Patroclus in book 23 of the Iliad, the lethal fight between Aias and Diomedes is halted when the Achaians ‘terrified for Aias, shouted for them to stop and share the prize equally’.
 Dreros, the site of the early theatre-like agora, is also home to the first recorded law (c650 BCE).
 It states that the polis (the first time this word is used) decrees that no man may be kosmos (magistrate) more than once in 10 years – suggesting ‘the many’ beginning to curb the tyrannical ambitions of a powerful ‘few’.

 But in creating an audience, the line around the agora also made spectating an essential part of the Greek mind.
 In the 5th century BCE, Cleon described the Athenians as ‘spectators of speeches’.
 Plato coined the word theatrokratia, ‘theatrocracy’ – of politics as spectator sport.
 The American philosopher John Dewey described Greek philosophy as offering a ‘spectator theory of knowledge’, in which one always stands as an ‘outside spectator’ to what is known.
 This spectating impulse is reflected in the birth of Greek theatre, whose early home was almost certainly the agora.
 It made agonistic argument – debate – central to political and philosophical life.
 And it informs Homer himself, who, like Hephaestus, moulds and circumscribes human existence in order that it can be witnessed – of life itself as an agora.
 But, most importantly, it gave birth to the idea that through a democratic process men could momentarily step outside the polis, observe it, and judge it, without stepping back across the boundary into violence itself.
-The ‘Greek miracle’ of the agora thus constituted a revolutionary suspension of belief: the belief that politics was necessarily held hostage to that Homeric obsession – rage.Make a donation
+The ‘Greek miracle’ of the agora thus constituted a revolutionary suspension of belief: the belief that politics was necessarily held hostage to that Homeric obsession – rage.Support Aeon: make a one-off donation